Community Engagement Exchange

 Goals

-• Prepare rising civic leaders with the tools, professional experience, and exposure to American leadership models needed to strengthen accountable governance, local problem-solving, and community resilience in ways that advance stability and constructive partnership with the United States.
+• Prepare rising community leaders with the tools, professional experience, and exposure to American leadership models needed to strengthen accountable governance, local problem-solving, and community resilience in ways that advance stability and constructive partnership with the United States.

-• Develop principled leaders who can work across sectors to address public challenges ethically and effectively while contributing to stronger, more secure, and more self-reliant communities aligned with long-term U.S. strategic interests.
+• Develop leaders who can work across sectors to address public challenges ethically and effectively while contributing to stronger, more secure, and more self-reliant communities aligned with long-term U.S. strategic interests.

 Quick Facts